ver the course of nine feature films, Denis Villeneuve has shown himself to be one of contemporary cinema’s leading filmmakers.

 As mentioned, Denis Villeneuve movies employ striking colors to reinforce emotion.

 Movie color palettes are ideal for enhancing the mindsets of their characters, and Villeneuve completely embraces this idea.

 In his films, warm colors act the same way fire does, illuminating both mental and physical pathways.

 Cool colors, on the other hand radiate, a sense of distance, keeping the character in an emotionally frozen state.

-Here as K walks down a street, his figure silhouetted against the cold environment.
+In the example above, K (Ryan Gosling) walks down a street, his figure silhouetted against the cold environment.